Katrin-Drys/WP8_programming/docs/source/index.rst

 Welcome to the programming part of WP8!
 ===================================

-This is the script that will help you to programm your own MD simulation.
+This script will guide you in programming your own Molecular Dynamics (MD) simulation.

 .. toctree::
    :maxdepth: 3